Helsinki-NLP/OpusFilter/README.md

 # OpusFilter

 OpusFilter is a tool for filtering and combining parallel corpora.
-It uses the OpusTool library to download data from the OPUS corpus collection, but can be used with any corpora in raw text format.
+It uses the OpusTools library (Aulamo et al., 2020) to download data from the OPUS corpus collection (Tiedemann, 2012), but can be used with any corpora in raw text format.

 Features:

 * Preprocessing pipelines configured with [YAML](https://yaml.org/)
-* Simple downloading of parallel corpora from [OPUS](http://opus.nlpl.eu/)
+* Simple downloading of parallel corpora from [OPUS](http://opus.nlpl.eu/) with [OpusTools](https://github.com/Helsinki-NLP/OpusTools)
 * Implementations for many common text file operations on parallel files
 * Memory-efficient processing of large files
 * Implemented filters based e.g. on language identification, word